 SDC services are multidimensional.
-Students experiencing significant difficulty in one or more basic academic skills required for successful independent learning and achievement receive direct intervention (alternating days) in the SDC.
-Individual Educational Plans are established documenting accommodations or modifications curriculum.
+Students experiencing significant difficulty in one or more basic academic skills required for independent successful learning and achievement receive direct intervention (alternating days) in the SDC.
+Individual Educational Plans are established documenting accommodations modifications or for curriculum.